2015 Tour de France, Stage 12 to Stage 21: Stage 14

 This intermediate mountain stage departed from Rodez heading south to Flavin.
 The race then turned east to Pont-de-Salars, before quickly reaching the 1.3 km category 4 climb of the Côte de Pont-de-Salars, at a gradient of 5.8%.
 The race continued south-east through Salles-Curan, descending from the plateau at the Col de la Vernhette, before eventually heading east.
 There was an intermediate sprint on the way into Millau, where the riders then turned north-east.
 The race then continued through the Gorges du Tarn passing Rivière-sur-Tarn, Les Vignes and La Malène.
 On reaching Sainte-Enimie, the 9 km climb of the category 2 Côte de Sauveterre, at 1014 m and with an average gradient of 6%, began.
-The riders then continued along a plateau, before a descent to Balsieges and a turn west.
+The riders then continued along a plateau, before a descent to Balsièges and a turn west.
 At Barjac, the riders began the 1.9 km climb of the category 4 Côte de Chabrits at 899 m, turning east along the way.
 The race travelled through Mende itself; the finish line was further on, at the opposite side of the city.
 The riders then faced the 3 km climb of the category 2 Côte de la Croix Neuve to 1055 m with an average gradient of 10.1%.
 The finish line was another 1.5 km on the plateau, adjacent to the Mende-Brenoux Aerodrome.